pluce/tesseract/README.md

 ### Component

 These objects are basic building block of software.
 They can be anything like a code class, a worker, a microservice, an API... anything that belongs to the software you're designing.
+To design a sub-component, add a field in the sub-component spec `inside: MyParentComponentName`.

 ### ExternalService